Academy maniacs: Investigation

+False arrest

-On 15 January 2011, on suspicion of murdering the unknown homeless man, the homeless 19-year-old Vladimir Bazilevsky, who had blood on his clothes, was detained.
-On the night of 1 January, Bazilevsky, according to his statements, had spent in a sewer well, but the operative who interrogated him began to convince him otherwise using beatings.
+On January 15, 2011, the homeless 19-year-old Vladimir Bazilevsky, who had blood on his clothes, was detained on suspicion of murdering the unknown homeless man on January 1.
+Bazilevsky stated that he had spent the night of January 1 in a sewer well, but the operative who interrogated him began to convince him otherwise using beatings.
 According to Bazilevsky, the investigator literally knocked out a murder confession from him, forcing him to write it down.
-The name of murdered—Andrei, nicknamed "Taiga"—Bazilevsky gave under pressure: that was the name of one of his friends.
-During the investigative experiment, Bazilevsky explained how the murder took place and where the body laid, taking his testimony to the camera.
-In fact, based on results from a biological examination, which showed the blood of the murdered and the blood on Bazilevsky's clothes matched, Judge Andrei Obyskalov convicted Bazilevsky in April 2011, sentencing him to 4 years.
-Subsequently, investigator Yevgeny Karchevsky, while checking the man's testimony, found with the help of an investigator from the Sverdlovsk Oblast that the blood on Bazilevsky's clothes did not match the victim's.
+He gave the name of the victim as Andrei, nicknamed "Taiga"; this was actually the name of one of his friends.
+During the investigative experiment, Bazilevsky explained how the murder took place and where he had left the body, giving his testimony to the camera.
+Based on results of a forensic examination, which showed the blood of the murdered and the blood on Bazilevsky's clothes matched, Judge Andrei Obyskalov convicted Bazilevsky in April 2011, sentencing him to 4 years.

+Subsequently, investigator Yevgeny Karchevsky, while checking the man's testimony, found with the help of an investigator from the Sverdlovsk Oblast that the blood on Bazilevsky's clothes did not in fact match the victim's.
 In addition to this, the investigators found that Andrei "Taiga" was actually alive.
 He asked the prosecutor's office to reconsider the case, but he was refused.
 However, the lawyers of the human rights organization Public Verdict soon found out about it, because of which Karchevsky's second petition was granted.
 In May 2012, Bazilevsky, after one-and-a-half years' imprisonment, was released from prison, and all charges against him were dropped.
 The operative who pressed him was never found.
 Another officer, Yuri Fedorov, was accused of falsifying evidence and removed from work at the end of July.
-On 9 October 2014, he was sentenced to three years with 2 years prohibition of holding posts in state and municipal services.
+On October 9, 2014, he was sentenced to three years with 2 years prohibition of holding posts in state and municipal services.
 Fedorov did not admit guilt and filed an appeal, after which in February 2015 his sentence was canceled and sent for review.
-For the illegal sentence, Bazilevsky's lawyer demanded compensation from the state amounting to 3 million rubles, but as a result, on 19 November 2013, the Sverdlovsk District Court of Irkutsk ordered the state to pay only 300,000 rubles.
+For the illegal sentence, Bazilevsky's lawyer demanded compensation from the state amounting to 3 million rubles, but as a result, on November 19, 2013, the Sverdlovsk District Court of Irkutsk ordered the state to pay only 300,000 rubles.